 As you travel along the 28.6-mile section of trail from Reed City to Cadillac, you'll encounter a wide variety of scenic landscapes, wildlife habitats and changes in elevation.
 From Reed City to Cadillac, the trail begins a steady, gradual ascent from 1,032 to 1,332 feet above sea level.

-From Reed City to LeRoy, the trail is mostly shaded, traveling through stands of aspen, pine and mixed hardwoods and the tiny hamlet of Ashton.
+From Reed City to LeRoy, the grass and gravel trail travels through shady stands of aspen, pine and mixed hardwoods and the tiny hamlet of Ashton.
 A tunnel just south of LeRoy marks the second highest elevation on the White Pine Trail.

 The asphalt pavement begins one mile south of LeRoy.
 In LeRoy you'll find a nice staging area, local stores, restaurants, and the LeRoy Historical Museum.
-The trail from LeRoy to Tustin crosses through woodlands, farm pastures and cornfields.
-When you arrive in the village of Tustin, you'll find a grocery store, a cafe, and the Pine River Museum which serves as a public staging area for the trail.
+The trail from LeRoy to Tustin crosses through woodlands, pastures and cornfields.
+In the village of Tustin, you'll find a grocery store, a cafe, and the Pine River Museum which serves as a public staging area for the trail.